 - Is there an internal form required for University officials to review/approve my proposal and where can I get one?

 Yes, there is a form.
-A copy of the proposal must be submitted to the Grants & Contracts Office with a Proposal Transmittal Form attached.
+A copy of the completed proposal must be submitted to the Grants & Contracts Office with a Proposal Transmittal Form attached.
 The first three University signatures are the responsibility of the Principal Investigator to obtain.
 The form can be downloaded from this website, emailed as an attachment, faxed, or mailed via Campus Mail.
-Contact Chiquita Porter or DeLaine Samples for methods other than downloading from this web site.
+Contact Susan Knight or DeLaine Samples for methods other than downloading from this web site.

 - What is the Facilities and Administrative (F&A or indirect) cost rate?

-Contact DeLaine Samples (x2627) or Chiquita Porter (x2801) in the Grants & Contracts Office for Mercer's Indirect Cost Rate.
+Contact Susan Knight or DeLaine Samples in the Grants & Contracts Office for Mercer's Indirect Cost Rate.

 - What is Mercer's Congressional District?

-Mercer is located in the 2nd Congressional District beginning 2013.
+Mercer is located in the 2nd Congressional District beginning in 2013.

 - What is Mercer's House District?